Keith969/eprom_prg/README.md

    (Make sure this is correct, unfortunately the connector is reversible and getting it the wrong way could damage the PIC).

+3) Select the serial port for the serial link.
+On windows this will be a COM port e.g. COM3.
+On Mac it will be a usb port.
+Note flow control should not be used on Windows and so is disabled for this platform.

 3) Use a jumper on the link for usb power to power the board via USB, else without the jumper you can apply 5v via the 'ext pwr' header.